C0DETyper/sliutheorygroup.github.io/docs/Tutorial/CP2K_polaron_structure.md

 In this tutorial I will show how to perform calculations of polaron structures in CP2K.
 Hopefully by the end of this tutorial you will be comfortable generating images such as the one above.
 The system chosen is the hole polaron in anatase TiO2, where DFT+U calculations are capable of reproducing polaron structures in qualitative agreement with hybrid calculations.
 To make this tutorial suitable for those without tier 1 HPC access, I will not include any hybrid calculations and will only consider small supercells.
 If you are interested to use hybrid functionals in CP2K, then please speak with me.

 This tutorial is not intended as a beginners guide to DFT or CP2K.
 For those new to CP2K, I recommend watching the [recorded lectures](https://www.youtube.com/watch?v=v2vnZbhNEpw&list=PLrmNhuZo9sgYJqeTWUhdhtYu3Ol988prg) and working through the exercises from the [CP2K Workshop 2019 at Ghent University](https://www.cp2k.org/events:2019_cp2k_workshop_ghent:index).
-I have included some additional links at the at end of tutorial.
+I have included some additional links at the at end of tutorial, as well as to some polaron papers that you can read if you are interested to learn more about polarons.

 All files corresponding to the tutorial are available on our [group Github page](https://github.com/LiuTheoryLab/wiki_cp2k).
 I have organised the files such that the examples you can run are in the folder /examples, and my original files are also included for reference in a separate folder.